Get insider access

 macOS Compatibility

-The Dell U3223QE works without any issue with recent MacBooks.
-The USB hub and Ethernet port work as intended, and windows return to their proper screens when waking up from sleep.
-If you try to daisy chain a second display, it will just mirror the first display with a MacBook connected.
+This monitor works without any issue with macOS.
+The USB hub and Ethernet port work as intended, and if you're using a MacBook windows return to their original positions when waking up from sleep.
+If you try to daisy chain a second display, it just mirrors the first display with a MacBook connected.

 Features